India leaves 4 million off Assam citizens' list, triggers fear

 The list was uploaded on a government website, but many in remote regions of Assam, who lack internet connectivity, travelled to government booths set up for the exercise to determine their status.

-Four family members did not figure on the list, said Habibur Rahman, in the district of Sonitpur, about 200 km (124 miles) east of Guwahati.
+Four family members did not figure on the list, said Habibur Rahman, in the district of Sonitpur, about 200 km east of Guwahati.

 “I had submitted all requisite documents,” he said.
 “I am surprised why the names of our family members were not there.”